lsst/lsst-texmf/docs/lsstdoc.rst

 .. code-block:: latex

-   Term,Description,Subsystem Tags,Documentation Tags,Associated Acronyms and Alternative Terms
+   Term,Description,Subsystem Tags,Documentation Tags,Associated Acronyms and Alternative Terms, Type

 One should note particularly the Subsystem Tags which may be used to differentiate acronyms which are overloaded.